Trinity1804/MusicBot/README.md

 Type `!play [keyword]` for the bot to play music from the most relevant YouTube video based on the keyword provided

-Type `!loop` to toggle looping of the currently playing song (looping is off by default)
+Type `!loop on` or `!loop off` to turn the looping of the currently playing song on or off (looping is off by default)

 Type `!skip` to skip the current song

 Type `!stop` to exit the voice channel

+Type `!pause` ro pause the currently playing song

+Type `!resume` to resume the paused song

 Type `!queue` to show the current song queue